10 types of videos you can use in your marketing strategy

 In conclusion

-As you look over your upcoming marketing campaigns and overall strategy, decide what type is the “low-hanging fruit” for your brand.
-Which makes the most sense to start with?
-Begin there, and remember that you can slowly integrate video into your digital marketing more and more over time as you get more comfortable.
+As you look over your upcoming marketing campaigns and overall strategy, decide which type of video is the lowest-hanging fruit for your brand right now.
+Which format makes the most sense to start with, given your audience, your goals, and your current resources?
+Begin there.
+You can integrate video into your digital marketing more deeply over time as you build production confidence and start seeing results.